haiku/website/content/news/2020-12-07-contest-results.md

 4. 4th place: 2 points
 5. 5th place: 1 point

-According to votes, final score were calculated as below:
+According to votes, the final scores were calculated as below:

 | **Theme name**                    |**Points**|
 |:------n----------------------------------|--:|